microsoft/presidio-research/README.md

 ### Ready evaluators
 Some evaluators were developed for analysis and references.
 These include:

-#### 1. Presidio API evaluator
+#### 1. Presidio analyzer evaluator

-Allows you to evaluate an existing Presidio deployment through the API.
-[See this notebook for details](notebooks/Evaluate%20Presidio-API.ipynb).
+Allows you to evaluate an existing Presidio instance.
+[See this notebook for details](notebooks/Evaluate%20Presidio%20Analyzer.ipynb).

-#### 2. Presidio analyzer evaluator
-Allows you to evaluate the local Presidio-Analyzer package.
-Faster than the API option but requires you to have Presidio-Analyzer installed locally.
-[See this class for more information](presidio_evaluator/presidio_analyzer.py)

 #### 3. One recognizer evaluator
 Evaluate one specific recognizer for precision and recall.
 See [presidio_recognizer_evaluator.py](presidio_evaluator/models/presidio_recognizer_wrapper.py)

 ## 4. Modeling